Fibromyalgia—it’s not what you think!

 Fibromyalgia (FMS) is the official clinical label to describe chronic musculoskeletal pain or tenderness--i.e. in your joints, tendons, muscles or other soft tissues.
 You might feel the pain no matter what you are doing, or experience it with pressure on a particular area of your body.
 There are at least 18 identified “tender points” associated with fibromyalgia.
 All the latter discomfort is all too real.
 Depression, anxiety and even headaches can accompany the syndrome of Fibromyalgia for some, as well.

-But what’s not real is to assume this is a “disease” all it’s own, i.e. not related to hypothyroidism.
+But for many thyroid patients, what’s not real is to assume this is a “disease” all it’s own, i.e. not related to hypothyroidism.
 It may very well be!
 Quoting from Dr. John S. Lowe: in most cases, fibromyalgia is the result of “hypometabolism of select tissues”, i.e. “the clinical manifestation of inadequate thyroid hormones due to thyroid hormone deficiency and/or resistance.” (page 75, The Metabolic Treatment of Fibromyalgia, 2000)

 i.e. in many cases, “fibromyalgia” may simply a symptom of undiagnosed or under-treated hypothyroidism…or hypothyroidism which continues due to low iron and/or cortisol issues, or if one has thyroid hormone resistance.